Get 10% OFF with code 10OFF Shop Now

 Keep an eye on your discharge

-Seriously!
-MONITOR THAT DISCHARGE LIKE IT OWES YOU MONEY.
-Discharge is a massive indicator of your health, and could tell you if you’re currently experiencing an infection or about to get one.
+Discharge can you a lot about your health, which means it could notify you if you’re currently experiencing an infection or about to get one.
 Learn what to look for here.

 Consider probiotics

-Probiotics promote the growth of “good bacteria” and are listed as effective in maintaining that sweet, sweet balance in the vagina.
-You can get your daily dose with foods like yogurt or fermented veggies—or try once-a-day capsules like URO Vaginal Probiotic to support healthy vaginal odor, pH, flora & yeast balance.*
+Probiotics can promote the growth of "good bacteria," and many have found probiotics positively influence their vaginal health.
+You can get your daily dose with foods like yogurt or fermented veggies—or try once-a-day capsules like URO Vaginal Probiotic, formulated to support healthy vaginal odor, pH, flora & yeast balance.*

 Let your vagina breathe